vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

 ## Multipart Upload

 The above was quick, but it didn't add multipart uploads.
+Hey, it was only Friday afternoon!
 This is where it got fun and challenging, and took me most of Saturday, all of Sunday, and half of Monday.
 A multipart upload would look something like this:

 ### 1. Singularity Asks for Multipart